jeffwright13/pytest-oof/README.md

 ## a pytest plugin providing structured, programmatic access to a test run's results, as rendered in console

+# NOTE: THIS DOCUMENT IS OUT OF DATE.
+PLEASE REFER TO [API Documentation](docs/api.md) FOR MORE INFORMATION.

 ### Test Outcomes:
 - Passes
 - Failures